reserve-protocol/protocol/contracts/plugins/assets/bancor-v3/README.md

 Participants in the liquidity pools deposit assets (like ETH) and receive BN tokens (like bnETH) in return.

-Bancor has more than a hundred liquidity pools, which cover new and old tokens alike.
+Bancor has [more than a hundred liquidity pools][bancor-app-pools-list], which cover new and old tokens alike.

 ## Pool Accounting